Creating Your First Animation

 Loop lets you specify if you want the animation to repeat a certain number of times or infinitely.

 All animations need at least two keyframes to player:

 - Keyframe 1 = a start time

 - Keyframe 2 = an end time

-Each animation has a minimum of two keyframes.
 You can add or remove keyframes from either the Timeline or the right controls.
-Some of the controls inside each keyframe are specific to the type of action.
+Some of the controls inside each keyframe are specific to the contained properties.
 However, all keyframe controls contain:

-- Keyframe Time is the specific point in time for that keyframe.
+- Keyframe Time: the specific point in time for that keyframe.

-- Timing is how an animation should animate between one keyframe to another.
+- Timing: how an animation should ease between one keyframe to another.
 You can edit the timing curve manually by dragging the two handles.

-- You can quickly select a timing curve from the four standard pre-set timing curves by simply clicking on the provided curves: Linear, Ease, Ease-in, and Ease-out.
+- Timing presets: quickly select a timing curve from the four standard pre-set timing curves by simply clicking on the provided curves: Linear, Ease, Ease-in, and Ease-out, or the specialized Spring curve.
 For example, Linear timing allows your animation to transition without any slowing down or speeding up.

 Read More Related Articles